-The Town has purchased lakefront property at 13438 Riverside Drive to develop a "Signature Waterfront Park" that will provide high quality community recreation on the waterfront.
-It will be a special place that showcases the natural site features and cultrual heritage of Tecumseh and provides a unique place for community functions and recreation opportunities for all ages.
+The Town has purchased lakefront property at 13438 Riverside Drive to develop a "Signature Waterfront Park" that provides high quality community recreation on the waterfront.
+It is a special place that showcases the natural site features and cultrual heritage of Tecumseh and provides a unique place for community functions and recreation opportunities for all ages.

 Neighbourhood parks are smaller in area and provide for local recreation activiites such as playing fields, playgrounds, basketball courts, baseball diamonds and passive recreation users.